 Barnevelder Chicken Uses

-Barnevelders are slow to mature and are raised as a dual-purpose bird.
+Barnevelders are slow to mature and are a dual-purpose bird.
 They will lay about 3 eggs a week.
 That equates to between 180-200 eggs a year.
 Hens continue to lay well in damp cold winters

 The hens will grow to 5-6 lbs (2.5 kgs) and the roosters will get to 6-7 lbs 3 kgs).